-This outline lists the separate cost requirements for setting up an on-site virtual reality station.
+This outline lists the current VR headsets costs and features, and the requirements for viewing and setting up local and on-site virtual reality station.

-There are two ways of setting up a virtual reality station: mobile or tethered.
+There are two types of virtual reality headsets: mobile or tethered.

-Mobile units use 3DOF "three-degrees-of-freedom" which accurately tracks your head movement in all directions, but does not track your position when moving front, back, right and left.
+Mobile units use 3DOF "three-degrees-of-freedom" which accurately tracks your head movement in all directions, but does not track your position.

 Powered by a PC, the industry standard tethered headsets Oculus Rift, HTC Vive , both use 6DOF "six-degrees-of-freedom", which is the position tracking technology that allows the user to walk around and experience the photo-real virtual realty tour in real 3D space.

 If you would like to set up an on-site VR station at your location: